 This does not apply if the vehicle is enclosed or if it part of a legal and license business.

-Noise issues can include many different types of things.
+Article 6. - Noise of the Bozeman Municipal Code describes many different types of things.
 The noise issues typically handled by the Code Compliance Officers include such things as commercial vehicles routinely making too much noise, unreasonable building noise coming from a construction site, and ongoing noise at public events.

 For noises due to such things as loud parties, please contact the Bozeman Police Department at 582-2000.